jdvelasq/techminer/README.rst

 *TechMiner* is an open source (distributed under the MIT license) and friendly-user package developed and tested in Python version 3.6.

+*TechMiner* runs on top of Jupyter Lab and Google Colaboratory with its own graphical user interfase.
+This feature allows to new user to run *TechMiner* easily.
+This is particulary benefical because of the large number of analysis functions that the tool has.
+Due to the design of the package, it is easy to use techMiner with the tools available in the ecosystem of open source tools.

 Getting Started
 ---------------------------------------------------------